-Mode: This controls keeping (painting green) or dropping (painting red).
+- Mode: This controls keeping (painting green) or dropping (painting red).
 Green areas are protected in your mask, and are the areas of a layer or filter that will remain.
-The areas marked in red will be removed or masked.
-In your layer these areas will become transparent.
-On a filter in Effects, these areas will have the filter's effect removed.
+The areas marked in red will be removed or masked; these areas will have the filter's effect removed.
 You can tell your current mode by looking at the plus or minus icon in the center of the Al Quick Mask brush.
 If the icon is minus, you are painting drop (red) areas; if the icon is a plus, you are painting keep (green) areas.
-You can change the mode in the Tool Options bar, or by pressing the Shift-X key, or by holding down the Option (Alt) key temporarily.

-- Brush Size: You can control the size of the brush using the Size pop-up.
+You can change the mode in the Tool Options bar, or by pressing the Shift-X key, or by holding down the Option (Alt) key temporarily. - Brush Size: You can control the size of the brush using the Size pop-up.
 Use a small brush at high magnification for precise work, and a large brush at fit to screen for general work.
-You can control the size of the brush several ways: - Use the Size pop-up in the Tool Options bar. - Use the left and right bracket keys: '['and']'. - Use your mouse's scroll wheel (this option can be set in ON1 Effects 2019's General Settings tab). - Use your Wacom pressure-sensitive tablet.
+You can control the size of the brush several ways: - Use the Size pop-up in the Tool Options bar. - Use the left and right bracket keys: '['and']'. - Use your mouse's scroll wheel (this option can be set in Effects' Preferences). - Use your Wacom pressure-sensitive tablet.

 Further settings for the AI Quick Mask tool can be found by clicking on the gear icon in the Tool Options bar.
-There, you can set the following options:
+There, you can set the following options (shown right):

-- Pressure Adjusts Size: This option lets you control the size of the brush using a pressure sensitive tablet.
-The harder you press, the larger the brush becomes up to the current setting of the size slider. - Refine Edge: This applies the Refine Mask Brush automatically to the edge of the resulting mask, creating a more natural transition.
-This is on by default and recommend for most photos.
+• Pressure Adjusts Size: This option lets you control the size of the brush using a pressure sensitive tablet.
+The harder you press, the larger the brush becomes up to the current setting of the size slider.

-- Show HUD: This displays the AI Quick Mask HUD dialog (shown on the right) that provides guidance on how to use the tool. - Overlay: Sets the transparency of the red and green mask overlays on top of your image.
+- Refine Edge: This applies the Refine Mask Brush automatically to the edge of the resulting mask, creating a more natural transition.
+This is on by default and recommended for most photos. - Show HUD: This displays the Al Quick Mask HUD dialog (shown on page 28), which provides guidance on how to use the tool. - Overlay: Sets the transparency of the red and green mask overlays on top of your image.
 A setting of 100 displays only the mask; the default setting is 50.